kokifish/Markdown_Note/README.md

 # Markdown_Note

 My markdown notes.
 Just for backup and self-learning.
 You can view as you like, but please don't diffuse these notes.
-Actually I don’t think you will spread these notes due to my limited knowledge.
+Actually I don’t think you will spread these notes due to my limited knowledge. 笔记以中英双语为主，部分纯英文，部分纯中文。

 If you have any questions or anything related to my research areas, feel free to contact me.

-# Major programming Languages
+# Major Skills

 - C++
 - Python
+- Computer Network
+- Linux
+- Reverse
+- Pwn(CTF)
+- P2P traffic

+> For more notes related to CTF, visit https://github.com/hex-16/CTF-detailed-writeups

 # Contacts

-email: hexhex16@outlook.com, pureteap@gmail.com
+new an issue or email: hexhex16@outlook.com